renovatebot/renovate/docs/usage/faq.md

 - Update `yarn.lock` and/or `package-lock.json` files if found
 - Create Pull Requests immediately after branch creation

+## What is this `main` branch I see in the documentation?

+When you create a new repository with Git, Git creates a default branch for you.
+The default branch name that Git uses is `master` (this will be changed to `main` later).

+The Git-hosting ecosystem has settled on using `main` as the replacement for `master`.
+When you create a new repository on say GitHub or GitLab, you'll get a `main` branch as your default branch.

+It therefore makes sense for Renovate to replace `master` with `main` where possible as well.

+A branch name has no special meaning within the Git program, it's just a name.
+The default branch could be called `trunk` or `mainline` or `prod`, and Git would work just as well.

 ## What if I need to .. ?

 ### Use an alternative branch as my Pull Request target

-Say your repository's default branch is `master` but you want Renovate to use the `next` branch as its PR target.
+Say your repository's default branch is `main` but you want Renovate to use the `next` branch as its PR target.
 You can configure the PR target branch via the `baseBranches` option.

-Add this line to the `renovate.json` file that's in the _default_ branch (`master` in this example).
+Add this line to the `renovate.json` file that's in the _default_ branch (`main` in this example).

 ```json
 {